Last Updated on October 2, 2020 by eattalktraveljapan

-2. Good morning.
+2. Good morning in Japanese

 Ohayo is fine with your friends, but it’s better to say Ohayou-Gozaimasu to strangers or older people.

 Good evening is very similar to hello and there’s just one way to say it:

 Konbanwa (こんばんは).
 The pronunciation is cone, ban (like bon bon), wa ( like in water).

 4. Thank you in Japanese

 Thank you is one of the most common Japanese phrases you will use.
 There are three main ways to say thank you in Japanese and the one you should use depends on how formal or polite you want to be.